Will Graves

-William Thomas Graves (born May 15, 1988) is an American professional basketball player who last played for FC Porto of the Liga Portuguesa de Basquetebol (LPB).
+William Thomas Graves (born May 15, 1988) is an American former basketball player.
 He played college basketball for North Carolina before playing professionally in Japan, Argentina, Venezuela, Iceland, Israel and Portugal.

 Early life and college career

 Graves attended James B. Dudley High School in Greensboro, North Carolina, where he averaged 25.1 points and shooting 44 percent from beyond the arc, leading the team to two state championships.
 Graves was named North Carolina High School Player of the Year in 2006.

 Graves played three years of college basketball for the University of North Carolina.
 He averaged 9.8 points and 4.6 rebounds in his junior year.